a3r0id/nesdis-goes/README.md

 # nesdis-goes
-Downloads satellite imagery directly from star.nesdis.noaa.gov.
+This API downloads satellite imagery directly from star.nesdis.noaa.gov.
 Also compiles gifs and a few other utilities.